Quantum Late-Time Decay and Channel Dependence: Interpretation of the results

-where $\mathcal{N}$ normalizes $\mathcal{A}(0)=1$, $\tau=\hbar/\Gamma$, and $E_{0}=M-E_{th}$.
-Here, the energy dependence is retained only in the numerator, while $\Gamma \approx \Gamma(E_{0})$ is used in the denominator\footnote{In general, the mass/energy correction becomes energy dependent, see \cite{Giacosa:2021hgl,Giacosa:2021mbz} and refs. therein for details. }.
-The exponent $\gamma$ determines the late-time scaling: $A(t)\sim t^{-(\gamma+1)}$, hence $P(t)\sim t^{-2(\gamma+1)}$ and $I(t)\sim t^{-(2\gamma+3)}=t^{-\beta}$ (thus, $\beta=2\gamma+3$).
-The offset $E_{0}$ controls the turnover time: the smaller $E_{0}$, the earlier the power-law sets in.
-Normalizability demands $\gamma>-1$; for $-1<\gamma<0$ the spectral function diverges at threshold but remains integrable, leading to $1<\beta<3$.
-Our measured value(s) of $\beta$ lie precisely in this range.
-Thus, quantum effects can explain the measured power law, \textit{provided that} the density near threshold behaves as $\rho(E)\propto E^{\gamma<0}$.
-For channel 1, the appropriate spectral function and the survival probability are shown in Fig. 2.
+For the specific case of erythrosine B, channel 1, the appropriate spectral function and the survival probability are shown in Fig. \ref{fig:spectral-function}.
 Interestingly, $P(t)$ also shows pronounced oscillations due to the distorted threshold\footnote{Note, while the presence of oscillations is general, the specific amplitude depends on the employed model.}.
-In the physical case, these oscillations are washed out by ensemble averaging and the finite time-binning of detection, but they remain an intriguing prediction for future high-resolution studies (assuming, of course, that the QM explanation applies).
+In the physical case, these oscillations are washed out by ensemble averaging and the finite time-binning of detection, but they remain an intriguing QM prediction for future high-resolution studies.

-It is interesting to note that values of $1<\beta<3$ (for which $\gamma<0$) are also listed in Ref. \cite{Rothe:2006rma}.
+Interestingly, the values of $1<\beta<3$ (for which $\gamma<0$) are also listed in Ref. \cite{Rothe:2006rma}.
 (Other interpretations of these results, in terms of spectral filtering effects \cite{Martorell2007} or sample disorder \cite{Carminati2007}, have also been discussed.)
-Thus, a similar shape of the spectral function as in Fig. 1, left panel, would also be required to describe the results in \cite{Rothe:2006rma}.
+Thus, a similar shape of the spectral function as in Fig. \ref{fig:spectral-function}, left panel, would also be required to describe the results in \cite{Rothe:2006rma}.

 It remains an open question which physical mechanisms--whether related to the laser pulse generation or to internal molecular interactions--could be responsible for such a shape.
 If it originates from the state formation process, then altering the preparation conditions should modify the result, a possibility that is experimentally testable.
+If it arises from mutual interactions, a description via the statistical operator is required in future studies.
+In both cases, Eq. (\ref{sf}) shall be regarded as an effective description of the system.